 This helps me figure out which meals can carry over to the next day and I can take into work.
 This also helps me figure out ingredients I can buy that I can use across the week to ensure I make the most of it.
 For example if I buy a butternut squash for a meal on a Monday, but won’t be using the whole thing, I’ll try and come up with something to cook with a squash on the Wednesday.

-I also eat on a 5:2 basis.
-It’s not a diet thing, it’s more of way for me to be able to monitor my intake of balanced foods.
-So five days a week I am vegetarian, I eat three meals a day (breakfast, lunch, dinner) with a nut snack at around 11:00am and a fruit snack around 3pm.
+My eating is flexible.
+While I do tend to stick to a routine for when I eat, I’m also aware that sometimes I just want to eat out with friends or order in.
+You have to allow room for spontaneous acts like this otherwise you’ll be a slave to your Kitchen.
+But on a non-spontaneous week, I eat three meals a day (breakfast, lunch, dinner) with a snack at around 11:00am and a fruit snack around 3pm.
 I’m a Capricorn and love a routine!
 This is a routine that works for me – I don’t tend to deviate off of this routine too much because it gives a particular structure to my day, but I figured it was relevant to mention.